 - Don't fear conflict.
 Dynamic tension fuels creativity and organizational growth. - Watch your mind.
-When conflicts arise, apply awareness, understanding of emptiness, buddhanature, and dependent origination to re-establish trust in other's positive intent and the workability inherent in the situation. - Monitor for adrenaline. - Remember there is a choice.
-Use conflict as an opportunity to connect to a greater vision.
+When conflicts arise, apply awareness, understanding of emptiness, buddhanature, and dependent origination to re-establish trust in other's positive intent and the workability inherent in the situation. - Monitor for adrenaline.
+If you sense it arising, drop it; don't speak from it.
+If you cannot drop it, have an agreed upon code within the group that initiates a time out. - Use conflict as an opportunity to connect to a greater vision.
 Instead of getting sucked into emotionally loaded story lines, choose to keep a larger perspective while attending precisely to the details of the conflict. - Distribute conflicted energy.
 By supporting people facing challenges and conflicts in a wider group context, constricted energy can be diffused. - Communicate openly.
 Open communication between seemingly non-conflicted participants is a primary support for conflict resolution.
 Conflict is often a result of either a) undelivered feedback or b) the organization's development occurring through only one conflict pair rather than openly through many pairs of people (Knowlan, 2007).
 Allowing conflicts to be shared by the group increases the workability of conflicts and challenges.